The next accredited training is in Auckland during the week of the 12th June. Please contact us now for details.

 Your project management software is the driving force behind project management and project profitability.
-Improve your knowledge and use of industry leading software, and become a Certified User with the launch of CATProjects Accredited Training.
+Improve your knowledge and use of industry leading software, and become a Certified User of CATProjects after doing an Accredited Training course.

 ELECTRONIC SIGNING OF DOCUMENTS – APPROACH WITH CAUTION

 Electronic signing of business documents is really convenient and saves a huge amount of time for both the originator and the recipient.
 Using a subcontract agreement as an example you can save 20-30 minutes per document as you eliminate; upload, email cover, download, countersign, upload again, email again, filing and endless follow up.

 But… before you go down this track ensure that you are covered legally in the event of a dispute.
 Both New Zealand and Australia have a specific Act that covers the electronic signing of documents so compliance is essential.
 Carefully research the solution you are considering as there are a number of systems out there that simply are not compliant with local legislation and will not stand up if there is a legal dispute.
 A great solution if you get the research right!!.

 MIGRATING TO THE CLOUD

 Small and medium construction businesses are turning to cloud systems to accelerate growth and drive productivity.
 The flexibility and scalability of the cloud platform gives construction industry businesses an advantage over their larger competitors.
 Add to that, the huge cost saving in comparison to legacy software systems, cloud software really can give your business the competitive edge.
 Check out this video to give you an overview of the possibilities of CATProjects.